 Our shop training class identifies things shop technicians should look for while disassembling equipment, and highlights good assembly practices.
 It also provides a general introduction to Kalsi Seals, and how they work.
 The duration of the shop training class is about 45 minutes.

-We would also like to show you our extra wide enhanced lubrication seal product line, so you can understand why these amazing seals are so capable in high pressure rotary equipment, such as RCDs.
+We would also like to show you our extra wide and super wide enhanced lubrication seal product lines, so you can understand why these amazing seals are so capable in high pressure rotary equipment, such as RCDs.
 Check out the test data from the fixture we built to evaluate full-size RCD seals in high pressure operating conditions.
 Then check out our plastic lined seals, which have even more pressure capacity than the all-elastomer extra wide seals.
-We can show you a pair of 2.75” seals that ran at 7,500 psi for 1,000 hours, and are still in good shape.
+We can show you a pair of 2.75” seals that ran at 7,500 psi for 1,000 hours, and are still in good shape, and 4.50” seals that survived hundreds of hours at 10,000 psi.
 We can also show you used 10.50” seals that were tested for 200 hours at 2,300 psi and 100 rpm, while mounted in conventional non-floating seal carriers.
 What other seal manufacturer tests full size RCD seals?
-We can also show you the KLS® and BRDP seals we developed especially for lower cost rotary heads.
+We can also show you the KLS® and BRDP™ seals we developed especially for lower cost rotary heads.
 Unlike our enhanced lubrication seal product line, these new seal designs do not require lubricant overpressure systems.